Vietnam Country Commercial Guide

 Banking Systems

 The central bank, the State Bank of Vietnam (SBV), is the main financial regulatory agency.
-The SBV supervises one policy bank, the Social Policy Bank of Vietnam, four majority state-owned commercial banks (SOCB’s) Vietcombank, BIDV, Vietinbank and Agribank, 31 joint-stock (private) banks, four joint-venture banks, 52 representative offices of foreign banks, 49 branches of foreign banks, 16 financial companies, 10 financial leasing companies, and 9 wholly owned foreign banks (Source: SBV).
+The SBV supervises the banking sector, including one policy bank, the Vietnam Bank for Social Policies, four majority state-owned commercial banks (Vietcombank, BIDV, Vietinbank, and Agribank), 31 joint-stock (private) banks, four joint-venture banks, 52 representative offices of foreign banks, 49 branches of foreign banks, 16 financial companies, 10 financial leasing companies, and 9 wholly owned foreign banks.
 The SBV is not an independent body like the U.S. Federal Reserve, and it continues to operate under government oversight.

 Foreign Exchange Controls

 Foreign businesses can remit in hard currencies all profits, shared profits, losses from joint ventures, income from legally owned capital, properties, and services and technology transfers.
-Foreigners also can remit royalties and fees paid for the supply of technologies and services, principal and interest on loans obtained for business operations, investment capital, and other assets under their legitimate ownership.
-The SBV’s objective is to maintain a stable exchange rate so that any devaluation would not be more than two percent.
+Foreigners also can remit royalties and fees paid for the supply of technologies and services, principal and interest on loans obtained for business operations, investment capital, and other assets under their legitimate ownership, provided all tax and financial obligations to the Vietnamese government have been fulfilled.
+As of 2025, the SBV’s monetary policy endeavors to maintain overall financial stability.
+While the SBV limits capital flows, the Government of Vietnam allows for exchange rate adjustments in the 2–3% range (and potentially up to 5%), depending on economic conditions and external shocks.

 U.S. Banks & Local Correspondent Banks